Securities lending FAQs

 Read More -

-There are some general considerations associated with securities lending to keep in mind.
-Counterparty risk: If the borrower defaults, Betterment Securities’ clearing firm Apex must return your shares using the pledged collateral.
-In the rare instance that a borrower defaults, you have rights to access the collateral pledged by the borrower.
-The collateral is kept in a secure custody account and administered by a trustee.
-Betterment Securities’ disclosures and Apex’s terms provide more details. ...
+Securities lending is generally low-risk, but there are a few things to be aware of: Counterparty risk If a borrower defaults, Betterment Securities’ clearing firm Apex must return your shares using the pledged collateral.
+In that rare event, you have rights to access that collateral.
+It's held in a secure custody account and administered by a trustee.
+More detail is available in Betterment Securities disclosures and Apex's terms.
+Variable income Lending income depends on market demand and may ...

 Read More -